While researching information on how to create and stick to a budget for your startup, you may have felt some frustration.

 - how much your startup has to spend on marketing

 - and how much time you have to invest in your marketing campaign

 Each cost will vary depending on the type of company you are running and what product or service you offer.
+Marketing strategies should be customized in a way that reflects the core niche of your company.
+For example, if your firm is fully based in technological innovations, then you will need to curate a tech marketing strategy.
+Similarly, if you work to provide essential services, then you will have to come up with a strategy aligned with the same.
 In addition, the budget will depend on various factors, such as your target audience and budget constraints.

 Since there are so many variables, you’ll need to consider your circumstances when budgeting.
 But these are the basic costs associated with a marketing budget:

 As a startup, this is a negotiable cost, depending on the size of your business.
 The team may just be you and your partner.
 However, if you choose to do everything yourself, you have to consider the opportunity cost.

 It may be worth it to hire an experienced marketer, so you don’t have to think about it.
 You can hire someone in-house (full-time or part-time) or a contract worker.